marine-defrag/marine-defrag-server/DEPLOYMENT.md

-# How to deploy the Marine: DeFRAG API
+# How to deploy the Marine:DeFRAG server application

 This document covers the steps need to deploy the application to an existing environment.
 To create a new environment, refer to [PROVISIONING.md](PROVISIONING.md).